-It is easy to understand why those with a BA degree saw a smaller rise in mortality during the pandemic, and why the BA advantage should be smaller for those aged 65 and above who are largely not in the labor force-though many live with people who are.
+It is easy to understand why those with a BA degree saw a smaller rise in mortality during the pandemic, and why the BA-advantage should be smaller for those aged 65 and above who are largely not in the labor force-though many live with people who are.
 People with and without the degree work in different occupations with different risks of infection.
 Those with a BA were more than twice as likely to be able to telework (65 versus 30 percent) and were twice as likely to be in a low-contact occupation (40 versus 20 percent) compared to those without, Daly et al (2020).
 Few frontline workers have a BA, and frontline workers were more likely to die, Chen YH et al (2021).
 Sixteen percent of workers in grocery, convenience, and drug stores had a BA, 15 percent in public transit, 10 percent in trucking, warehouse, and postal service, and 9 percent in building cleaning services, occupations that are also structured by race/ethnicity and gender, Rho et al (2020).
-One "protective" factor for those without a BA was that many of those in high contact occupations, like entertainment, hospitality, and food services, lost their jobs during the pandemic, and were involuntarily protected.

 An exception to frontline workers being disproportionately drawn from the ranks of the less educated is health care, where more than 40 percent of workers have a BA or more.
 Healthcare workers were three times more likely to die than all workers.
-Even so, in the first year of the pandemic, more than two-thirds of healthcare workers who died were people of color, and "(l)ow paid workers who handled everyday patient care, including nurses, support staff and nursing home employees, were far more likely to die in the pandemic than physicians were," Kaiser Health
+Even so, in the first year of the pandemic, more than two-thirds of healthcare workers who died were people of color, and "(l)ow paid workers who handled everyday patient care, including nurses, support staff and nursing home employees, were far more likely to die in the pandemic than physicians were," Kaiser Health Network (2021).

-Network (2021).
 These COVID risks for frontline workers were new in 2020, and were not simply increases in pre-existing risks.

-Irrespective of occupation, less-educated Americans have lower incomes, which increases the risk of infection, for example through crowded lower-quality housing where social distancing is more difficult.
+Irrespective of occupation, less-educated Americans have lower incomes, which increases the risk of infection, for example through crowded lower-quality housing making social distancing more difficult.
 Intrahousehold infection was important, Lee et al (2020).
 Our own calculations from the American Community Survey show that NHW and NHB household sizes do not vary by BA status, but for Hispanics and other NH groups, adults with a BA live in smaller households on average.
 Long-standing patterns of racial and ethnic segregation affect who lives where, the quality of local medical care, Bach et al (2004), and who rides on public transit, which likely caused many infections, particularly early in the pandemic in New York, Harris (2020), Kissler et al (2020), Sy et al (2021).
 Education was also related to compliance with public health recommendations in 2020, Weiss and Paasche-Orlow (2020).